benmo009/duckiebot-parking/README.md

 Start the twist to motors node on the dukiebot with `$ python twist_to_motors.py` (In the teleop folder)

-## Running Lane Following and Parking Autonomous Code on Simulator
+## Running Autonomous Code on Simulator

 First start ros with `$ roscore`